-Figure 5(D) indicates the exception handling strategy when an account frozen trigger is received by any of the tasks in the current process.
-In this situation, the recovery action is to stop the current work item and all other work items in the process and to undertake a rollback action which involves undoing all changes which have occurred right the way back to the beginning of the case.
+In this situation, the recovery action is to stop all work items in the case and to undertake a rollback action undoing all changes made since the case started.
 In other words, any work that has been undertaken on despatching goods to the customer is completely undone.
 Finally, Figure 5(E) illustrates the recovery action that is taken when the order value constraint is exceeded for the take order task.
-In this case the strategy is simply to stop the work item and all other work items (if any) in the process.
+This involves stopping all work items associated with the process.